soumyajit4419/Portfolio/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.

+### Usage Instructions

+Open the project folder and Navigate to `/src/components/`. <br/>
+There, you will find all the components used and you can edit your information accordingly.

+Find all the images used in `src/Assets/`.